Noël Mitrani: 2013–present: An independent filmmaker

 His third picture The Military Man (Le Militaire), released in 2014, is a drama about a former French soldier, whose trauma caused by his memories of conflict leads him towards an unhealthy relationship with women.
 An entirely independent production shot guerrilla-style in two weeks on the streets of Montreal in Super 16, The Military Man pulls the audience into a troubling downward spiral of paranoia.

 In his 2017 film Afterwards (Après coup), Mitrani dissects the insidiousness of guilt as well as the unsuspected possibilities of survival.

 Noël Mitrani, who shot four films with actor Laurent Lucas, defines their collaboration as follows : “We have incredible coordination when it comes to emotions and feelings.
 I give him actions to do without needing to give him the reasons for it.
 You never need to intellectualize roles.
 I make the characters and Laurent gives them all their humanity thanks to his sober and finesse play ”.

-Cassy (2019)focuses on sexual harassment, and features Natacha Mitrani, the director’s daughter, as Cassy.
+Cassy (2019) focuses on sexual harassment, and features Natacha Mitrani, the director's daughter, as Cassy.

 During the COVID-19 pandemic, he participated in the Greetings from Isolation project which brings together many Canadian filmmakers who testify to their experience of confinement by making a short film.

 In 2020, Mitrani filmed Between Them (Toutes les deux), a romantic comedy between two women, against a backdrop of male jealousy.

+In 2022, he wrote and directed Emma Under Influence (Emma sous influence), the story of a toxic friendship between two teenage girls, the filmmaker's most personal film to date.